Allocating Positional Goods: A Mechanism Design Approach: Model

 \subsection{Setup}

-A monopolist seller (she) sells positional goods $q\in X\subseteq \reals_{++}$ to a continuum of buyers (he) with unit mass.
-A larger $q$ represents a higher-level good, such as a larger car or a higher boarding class.
-Denote by $q=0$ the outside option of not buying the good.
-Because consumers care about their relative position, consumption of positional goods induces buyers' \emph{status} (as defined later).
-Buyers are heterogeneous in their valuations of status (i.e., types), denoted by $\theta$.
-Assume the buyer's type $\theta$ has a distribution $F(\theta)$ with full support $\Theta = [0,\bar \theta]$ and density $f(\theta)$. \footnote{ The support can be extended to $\bar\theta=\infty$ and $\lbar\theta>0$.
-The latter case leads to a complication in consumer surplus maximization under decreasing failure rates (see Remark~\ref{complications}). } A buyer with type $\theta$ who pays $p$ and acquires status $s\in[0,1]$ from the good receives a payoff of $u(p,s,\theta) = \theta s - p + v(\theta)$, where $v(\theta)\geq0$ is the intrinsic value of the good. \footnote{ I assume for now that the intrinsic value is independent of $q$ to abstract from quality differentiation \citep{MussaRosen1978}.
-In Section~\ref{intrinsic}, I consider an extension where the positional good also has an intrinsic quality equal to ${q}$ produced at a cost $c({q})$. } Assume $v'(\theta)\geq0$ and $v''(\theta)\leq0$, so that higher types have higher intrinsic values.
-If the buyer does not receive the good, his status is defined as $s=0$, and he does not obtain the intrinsic value.
+A monopolist seller (she) sells positional goods ${x}\in X\subseteq \reals_{++}$ to a continuum of buyers (he) with unit mass.
+A larger ${x}$ represents a higher-level good, such as a higher-end luxury good or a higher-priority boarding group, and the set $X$ is determined by the seller. \footnote{ In general, it is without loss of generality to take $X=\reals_{++}$.
+If the number of levels is constrained, then $X$ is a finite subset of $\reals_{++}$. } Let ${x}=0 \notin X$ denote the outside option of not buying.
+Because consumers care about their relative position, consumption of positional goods confers \emph{status} (defined later).
+Buyers are heterogeneous in their valuations of status (i.e., types), denoted by $\theta$, which has a distribution $F(\theta)$ with continuous density $f(\theta)>0$ on $\Theta = [0,\bar \theta]$. \footnote{ I allow $\bar\theta=\infty$ under the assumption that $\E[\theta]<\infty$.
+The lower bound can also be generalized to $\lbar\theta>0$, which leads to a complication in consumer surplus maximization under DFR (see Remark~\ref{complications}). } If a buyer with type $\theta$ purchases a good at the price $p$, he obtains a payoff of $u(p,s,\theta) = \theta s - p + v(\theta)$, where $s\in[0,1]$ is the status conferred by the good and $v(\theta)\geq0$ is the intrinsic value of the good.
+Assume $v'(\theta)\geq0$ and $v''(\theta)\leq0$, so that higher types derive greater intrinsic value from the good at a diminishing marginal rate.
+If the buyer does not purchase (i.e., $x=0$), his status is defined as $s=0$, and he does not obtain the intrinsic value, so his payoff is zero.

+Equivalently, $-v(\theta)$ can be interpreted as a type-dependent outside option, and the assumptions imply that higher types suffer more from not buying the good.

-\paragraph{Definition of status.} Denote by $G$ the distribution of buyers' consumption of the good $q$ over $\tilde{X}\equiv X\cup\{0\}$.
-Then, $G({q})$ represents the mass of buyers who consume weakly lower-level goods than ${q}$ or opt out.
-Following \cite{Robson1992} and \cite{HopkinsKornienko2004}, I define the \emph{status} of a buyer who consume $q\in X$ as
+\paragraph{Definition of status.} Let $G$ denote the distribution of buyers' consumption over ${x}\in\tilde{X}\equiv X\cup\{0\}$, so $G({x})$ represents the mass of buyers who consume weakly lower-level goods than ${x}$ or opt out.
+Following \cite{Robson1992} and \cite{HopkinsKornienko2004}, I define the \emph{status} of a buyer who consumes ${x}\in X$ (i.e., participant) as